 When you’re experiencing a dental emergency, it’s most likely because you just went through physical trauma that left your tooth damaged or because you had a long-term problem that you didn’t know about or never got treated.
-The good news is our dentists at The Dental Smile Center can handle both of these situations and make sure that you’re put on the right path towards proper treatment.
+The good news is our dentists at New U Dental can handle both of these situations and make sure that you’re put on the right path towards proper treatment.
 Even if you’re not sure if what you’re experiencing is a dental emergency, don’t be afraid to call us for emergency dentistry in Van Nuys, CA!

 We understand that if you’ve never had to deal with a dental emergency before, you may feel at a loss of what to do next.
 Dental emergencies come in many different forms, but that doesn’t mean you can’t improve your situation before you arrive.
 Start by giving us a call, then take note of the following tips below based on what you’re experiencing.
 They are likely to make your circumstances better before you eventually arrive at our dental office.

 Start by sliding dental floss next to the tooth causing discomfort in order to remove any potential food debris that could be stuck.
 If pain persists, take an over-the-counter painkiller like ibuprofen to reduce any discomfort in the meantime.
 You can also apply a cold compress to your face to reduce any swelling that’s present.